-July 21, 2020Based on four years of living and conducting fieldwork in Saudi Arabia, Graveyard of Clerics takes up two global phenomena intimately linked in Saudi Arabia: urban sprawl and religious activism.
+Based on four years of living and conducting fieldwork in Saudi Arabia, "Graveyard of Clerics: Everyday Activism in Saudi Arabia" takes up two global phenomena intimately linked in Saudi Arabia: urban sprawl and religious activism.

-July 15, 2020The uneasy nature of white Kenyans’ sense of belonging in the country is unraveled and analyzed in Janet McIntosh’s fascinating book Unsettled: Denial and Belonging Among White Kenyans.
+The uneasy nature of white Kenyans’ sense of belonging in the country is unraveled and analyzed in Janet McIntosh’s fascinating book "Unsettled: Denial and Belonging Among White Kenyans."
 Based on extensive in-depth interviews, and structured poetically into different themes which explore varying components of the white Kenyan experience, McIntosh’s book reveals the complex and often ambivalent positions of white Kenyan subjectivities in contemporary Kenya.

 June 22, 2020

-Art Beyond Quarantine explores artistic responses to Covid-19 the world over, with particular attention to dynamics of social justice, cultural difference, and the ritual dimensions of image-making.
+Art Beyond Quarantine explores artistic responses to COVID-19 the world over, with particular attention to dynamics of social justice, cultural difference and the ritual dimensions of image-making.
 Founding editor Mark Auslander (Visiting Research Scholar in the Department) and contributing editor Associate Professor Ellen Schattschneider emphasize anthropological perspectives and social theory as they explore how artists around the world are engaging with the pandemic and its complex local impacts.
 Further commentaries, as well as suggestions about new relevant works of art, are most welcome from Brandeis faculty and students!

-June 22, 2020This appointment recognizes "exemplary accomplishment" as a scholar in the humanities and humanistic social sciences, as well as a commitment to teaching and mentorship that has inspired countless Brandeis students and served as a model for our colleagues across the university.
+This appointment recognizes "exemplary accomplishment" as a scholar in the humanities and humanistic social sciences, as well as a commitment to teaching and mentorship that has inspired countless Brandeis students and served as a model for our colleagues across the university.

-May 29, 2020We are pleased to announce our colleague Pascal Menoret has been promoted to Associate Professor with tenure in the Anthropology Department.
+We are pleased to announce our colleague Pascal Menoret has been promoted to associate professor with tenure in the Anthropology Department.
 Pascal also has a joint appointment at the Crown Center, as Renée and Lester Crown Professor of Modern Middle East Studies.
 Congratulations, Pascal!

 May 15, 2020

-Professor Janet McIntosh blogs about Trump's use of language, particulary as it relates to the COVID-19 pandemic, in advance of her upcoming anthology, "Language in the Trump Era: Scandals and Emergencies."
+Professor Janet McIntosh blogs about Trump's use of language, particulary as it relates to the COVID-19 pandemic in advance of her upcoming anthology, "Language in the Trump Era: Scandals and Emergencies."

-May 4, 2020The unfolding COVID-19 pandemic magnifies a fact that usually dwells in the basement of our consciousness: We spend our entire lives under the shadow of mortality.
+The unfolding COVID-19 pandemic magnifies a fact that usually dwells in the basement of our consciousness: We spend our entire lives under the shadow of mortality.
 Just in this moment, all of us are being made acutely aware of it.
 Culturally, we work so hard to uphold the boundary between life and death, and the events of the last few weeks are making that line appear unnervingly thin.
 Might we use the shock of this reality check to embrace our limited time here?
-Read more here.

-March 28, 2020In an interview published in The Atlantic, anthropology professor Elanah Uretsky suggests cooperation on health projects between the U.S. and China that existed before the Trump presidency could have helped uncover coronavirus sooner.
+In an interview published in The Atlantic, anthropology professor Elanah Uretsky suggests cooperation on health projects between the U.S. and China that existed before the Trump presidency could have helped uncover coronavirus sooner.

-February 27, 2020In Fieldsights, published by the Society of Cultural Anthropology, Brandeis MA alum Scott Schnur (now a doctoral student at Emory) interviews Professor Elizabeth Ferry about her approach to teaching anthropological theory to graduate students.
+In Fieldsights, published by the Society of Cultural Anthropology, Brandeis MA alum Scott Schnur (now a doctoral student at Emory) interviews Professor Elizabeth Ferry about her approach to teaching anthropological theory to graduate students.